madebysimon/OPUS/edX/index.md

 This is not wikipedia.
 Here you will find memes and scientific method, definitions and concepts, sometimes personal opinion or even pure speculation.
 This comes with a catch:<br>
 1. they're 90% german (entschuldigung) [^1]
-2. what I hold to be true may not in fact be true
+2. they're subjective as what I believed to be true may not in fact be true
+3. some information may be outdated

-3. while some content is of my own, in other cases I am merely something of a collector / curator
+While some content is of my own, in other cases I am merely something of a collector / curator.

 [^1]: Sometimes they’re even written in some sort of hybrid English/German style.
 Don't sweat it, your browser translate-feature should be able to take it.

 **Please cite and give credit** to any given sources or - if none are provided - link back to the article.  [help provide sources →](/feedback)
 <br>

-Read more about our pledge to open source [here](/pledge#to-open-source).
+Read more about our pledge to open source and education [here](/pledge).

 > Distinguishing yourself by clinging onto knowledge and mystifying your craft should no longer be a thing throughout the 2020s.
 > By working behind closed doors, you miss out on a lot of valuable feedback.